MATHEMATICS 2 - 2020/1

 The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to recognise problem types, select appropriate solution

 Thus, the summative assessment for this module consists of:

-Pieces coursework covering the full breadth of topics and techniques taught, with examples, to not only cover ‘standard’ problems but also some modelling.
+(1) Two pieces of coursework covering most of the topics and techniques taught.
+These will not only cover standard problems but also some aspects of

 Formative assessment and feedback

-Formative ‘assessment’ is a regular ongoing process all semester through work on the tutorial questions.
-Formative feedback is provided orally on a one-to-one basis and to the whole group in tutorial/problems classes, via uploaded feedback videos and through the issue using the VLE of selected samples of fully worked solutions to tutorial problems.
+Formative ‘assessment’ is a regular ongoing process in all semester through work on the tutorial questions.
+Formative feedback is provided during

 - Further understanding and knowledge of mathematical and statistical concepts and techniques

 - Skills in the selection and implementation of mathematical techniques to engineering problems

 - An appreciation of the importance of mathematical modelling of physical problems and the interpretation of mathematical results